-Many vintage Halloween postcards feature delightful drawings and paintings of plump, red-cheeked children and pets, jack-o’-lanterns and wishes that the witches will be kind to the recipients of the cards.
+Many vintage Halloween postcards feature delightful drawings and paintings of plump, red-cheeked children and pets, jack-o’-lanterns and wishes that the witches will be kind to the recipients of the Halloween greeting cards.
 Others are dark and disturbing, featuring devils with pitchforks approaching terrified pumpkins or stoking the fires inside a giant carved jack-o’-lantern.
 By the way, when a witch and an owl are seen together on October 31, this is a sign that there is mischief brewing.

 Other Halloween ecards are just plain kooky, like the one depicting a parade of black cats wearing pointy hats and carrying hollowed-out pumpkins lined up to go trick-or-treating.

 Original, printed Halloween postcards typically sell for anything between $20 and $600, while complete sets of originals may sell for as much as $1,000.

 Why pay $600 for a printed Halloween greeting card when you can sign up for a free, 10-day trial of Doozy Cards!
 Your first 10 days of membership begin with your first free Halloween ecards.
 The only question now is, witch of the Halloween ecards will you send and to whooooooom?